 Anxiety is more than just the normal apprehension most of us feel when we’re challenged; it’s a constant feeling of panic and obsessive thoughts that often show up in physical symptoms such as rapid heartbeat, excessive perspiration, and sleep problems.

-The tricky thing is, even though anxiety can signal depression, it’s possible that a person with depression also has an anxiety disorder as well.
-If you feel overwhelming anxiety, consider it another crucial reason to seek help from your doctor.
+It’s possible that a person with depression also has an anxiety disorder as well.
+If you feel overwhelming anxiety, consider it another crucial reason to seek help.

 11. Warning Sign of Depression: Your energy level is depleted